 Tax Deductible Business Expenses

-One of the advantages you have in being self-employed is the amount of tax-deductible business expenses you can take.
+One of the advantages you have in being self-employed is the number of tax-deductible business expenses you can take.

-Typical expenses for a real estate agent will include:
+Typical expenses for a real estate agent include:

 - Training and licensing expenses.

-- Auto expenses, for business use of your car in connection with your real estate sales activity.
-(You can use either actual expense or the IRS business mileage allowance of 54.5 cents per mile for 2018 (58 cents per mile for 2019).
+- Auto expenses for business use of your car in connection with your real estate sales activity.
+(You can use either actual expense or the IRS business mileage allowance of 58 cents per mile for 2019).

 - Marketing and advertising costs you pay directly in the sale of any properties.